heslabs/OmniTrack/README.md

 ---
-#### Using Docker
+### Using Docker
 If you prefer running it inside a containerized environment, pull and launch the official MediaMTX image with host networking mode:

 ```
 docker run --rm -it --network=host bluenviron/mediamtx
 ```

+---
-Using Linux Systemd ServiceTo manage it as a persistent background service on Linux distributions (like Ubuntu or Raspberry Pi OS), create a service file and initialize it via systemctl:
+### Using Linux Systemd Service
+To manage it as a persistent background service on Linux distributions (like Ubuntu or Raspberry Pi OS), create a service file and initialize it via systemctl:

 ```
 sudo systemctl daemon-reload